orlagh-sweeney/we-ride-cycling-club/README.md

 - As a user, I want to be able to find the cycling club on social media.

 ### Colour Scheme
 - The colour scheme used was teal green, charcoal grey and white.
-A green colour was chosen to be representative of being outdoors, with the teal shade giving a modern, clean feel to the website.
-<image src="assets/readme-files/we-ride-colour-palette.png" height="300px"></image>
+A green colour was chosen to be representative of being outdoors, with the teal shade giving a modern, clean feel to the website. <br> <image src="assets/readme-files/we-ride-colour-palette.png" height="300px"></image>

 ### Typography
 - Barlow Condensed was used for the logo and headings with sans-serif as the fallback font.